markmead/alpinejs-masonry/README.md

 </ul>
 ```

-This will trigger the masonry grid to be reloaded every 2500ms.
+This will trigger the masonry grid to reload every 2500ms, this is helpful when
+content is being added dynamically.

+#### Rebuilding Masonry Grid with Event

+You can also trigger the `reload:masonry` on the window to trigger the masonry
+grid to reload.

+This can be done easily with `$dispatch('reload:masonry')` in Alpine JS.

 ## Stats